rbowen/presentations/talking-to-management/slides.md

 ???

-* You have a limited amout of time to make your point - or, at least, to persuade your audience that you are worth listening to.
+* You have a limited amount of time to make your point - or, at least, to persuade your audience that you are worth listening to.
 Spending that time on the nuances of Free/Libre/Open/Puppies will work against you, and persuade your manager that you are don't care about the same things she